 Task Assessment guidance Task 1 You should ensure that students have the opportunity to carry out relevant supporting research, which might be achieved by access to the internet.
 Please remind students about the requirement to reference all sources.
 Any appropriate format can be used for the production plan, so long as the information required to facilitate manufacture is presented.
 Students are not expected to produce working drawings of the part to be manufactured.
-Task 2 • The assessment of risk can be either qualitative (e.g. high, low, medium) or quantitative. • Students can use any appropriate formats for the risk assessment., but we do provide a template that students can use.
+Task 2 • The assessment of risk can be either qualitative (e.g. high, low, medium) or quantitative.
+Students can use any appropriate formats for the risk assessment., but we do provide a template that students can use.
 Task 3 Students should be able to identify, select and use appropriate equipment to mark out and measure the features of the product.
-No tolerances are specified as these will be dependent upon the resources available in individual centres. • Students may wish to collate annotated images in the form of a practical diary as part of their evidence.
+No tolerances are specified as these will be dependent upon the resources available in individual centres.
+Students may wish to collate annotated images in the form of a practical diary as part of their evidence.
 This should be completed individually, so it would be highly unusual to see the same output from all students in a cohort.
-Task 4 No tolerances are specified as these will be dependent upon the resources available in individual centres. • Students may wish to collate annotated images in the form of a practical diary as part of their evidence.
+You must make a note on the Unit Recording Sheet (URS) of any assistance students required to accurately measure and mark out features of the product.
+Task 4 No tolerances are specified as these will be dependent upon the resources available in individual centres.
+Students should collate annotated images in the form of a practical diary as part of their evidence.
 This should be completed individually, so it would be highly unusual to see the same output from all students in a cohort.
 Students must follow safe working practices at all times.
 You should complete a Teacher Observation Record for this task.